-First and foremost, use only uBlock Origin (uBO) by Raymond 'gorhill' Hill (uBlock Origin page on the Firefox Add-ons website).
-While there may be some legitimate forks, there are also many ripoffs out there and you do not want to be using any of them.
+First and foremost, use only uBlock Origin (uBO) by Raymond 'gorhill' Hill (here's the uBlock Origin page on the Firefox Add-ons website).
+While there may be some legitimate forks, there are also many ripoffs out there and i would highly recommend not using them.

 Following are my personal preferences for setting up uBlock Origin.
-The configurations in the 2nd and 3rd columns of the table are intended to be used with either The Firefox Privacy Guide For Dummies! or the Firefox Configuration Guide for Privacy Freaks and Performance Buffs, respectively, the former of which does not rely on uMatrix and the latter of which does.
+The configurations in the 2nd and 3rd columns of the table are intended to be used with the The Firefox Privacy Guide For Dummies! and the Firefox Configuration Guide for Privacy Freaks and Performance Buffs, respectively, the former of which does not rely on uMatrix and the latter of which does.
 In both cases the advanced mode of uBO is disabled because i felt it would be too overwhelming for 1st time users and followers of the 'dummy' guide and it isn't needed for followers of the advanced guide since all dynamic filtering is accomplished with uMatrix which offers more granular filtering.
-Keep in mind these are my personal preferences and by no means do i claim them to be the best possible for every use case, however i like to think they are generally sensible given i've been using and tinkering with uBO for quite a while.
+Keep in mind these are my personal preferences and by no means do i claim they're the best possible for every use case, however i like to think they are generally sensible.

-If you are following The Firefox Privacy Guide For Dummies!, it is essential that you read the uBlock wiki with the exception of the Advanced-user-features section.
-If you are following the Firefox Configuration Guide for Privacy Freaks and Performance Buffs, it is essential that you read the Advanced-user-features section as well.
-If you are not following my guides and not using uMatrix, i would highly suggest enabling the advanced mode option in uBO in order to leverage its dynamic filtering capability and reading the Advanced-user-features section of the wiki.
+Regardless of which guide you are following, it is essential that you read the uBlock wiki with the exception of the Advanced-user-features section.
+If you are not following either guide and not using uMatrix, i would highly suggest enabling the advanced mode option in uBO in order to leverage its dynamic filtering capability and reading the Advanced-user-features section of the wiki.
 The suggested configuration for this scenario is in the 4th column of the table.

 Once uBO is installed, click its toolbar icon to reveal its popup user interface, then click the little sliders icon to reveal the "secret" Dashboard (i say "secret" because apparently quite a few people don't know it exists).
 These are the settings i recommend: